stac-extensions/single-file-stac/README.md

 from derived data that should remain portable.
 It is most useful for saving the results of a search from a STAC API, as the Items, Collections, and optionally the search parameters are all saved within the single file.
 Hierarchical links have no meaning in a single file STAC, and so, if present, should be removed when creating a single file catalog.

+**Please note that this extension is now deprecated with the potential to be removed.
+It should be transitioned out of usage as soon as possible.
+Refrain from using it in new implementations.**

 - Examples:
   - [STAC example](examples/item-collection.json): Shows the basic usage of the extension in a STAC ItemCollection